bismuthfoundation/hypernode/doc/commands.md

 id 2
 string
 returns reason of error: version mismatch, bad ip, bad pubkey, bad block, bad slot, no resources, no reason
+TODO: as enum or string? balance between command len and ease of use.

 ## ping
 id 3